ppy/osu-wiki/wiki/Glossary/en.md

 - `Alt` + `+` to increase the offset by 1 milliseconds
 - `Alt` + `-` to decrease the offset by 1 milliseconds

-If you play a beatmap that has a local song offset, osu! will tell you that there the previous offset will be used.
+If a local offset was defined, osu! will display the local offset in the interface, above the scoreboard. osu! will also notify you of the local offset before starting gameplay.

 ### Loved